amirsssss/lecture-source-py/rst_files/egm_policy_iter.rst

 compile the operator because we want to return the policy function

-Despite this, the EGM method is still faster than the standard Coleman-Reffett operator, as we will see in the exercises
+Despite this, the EGM method is still faster than the standard Coleman-Reffett operator, as we will see later on

 .. code-block:: python3